leonlinsx/minimal-mistakes/_posts/2019-09-27-Button-TAP-summit.md

 **Arthur Sevilla, Pinterest**
 - It's hard to translate that physical experience of shopping and joy of discovery to digital
-- Shopping has decreased the experience in favour of the transaction
+- Shopping has decreased the experience in favour of the transaction \[LL- a repeated theme this summit of wanting to improve the experience\]
 - Pinterest is a visual discovery engine
 - Users actually find our branded content useful and relevant

-**Aditya Goel Revolut, Babak Farrokh-Siar Jr Acorns, Lowell Putnam Plaid, Derek Joyce Klarna**
+**Aditya Goel - Revolut, Babak Farrokh-Siar Jr - Acorns, Lowell Putnam  - Plaid, Derek Joyce - Klarna**
 - Acorns is about how do you make these big financial decisions small
 - Millenials care about financial wellness
 - Plaid's view is that the amount of change in financial partners is so fast we can't predict which fail
-  - We build connections with all
+  - That's why we build connections with all
   - Our moat is that it's hard work to build all those connections
 - Plaid announcement of Visa and Mastercard partnership goes to show they're no longer walled gardens
 - In the US, where merchant fees are still a high 2-4%, getting that 1% or more back is important.
 Merchants are sensitive
 - **Customer obsession is key.
 If you don't focus on the small things, someone else will**

 **Ivan Markman, Verizon Media**
-- A third subscription, a third ads, a third commerce is the goal
+- A third subscription, a third ads, a third commerce is the goal for our revenue mix.
+Still mostly ads now.
 - The world has blurred the lines between non-commercial and transactional
 - **Our industry is still stuck in the ad model** \[LL- recall Google vs Yahoo anecdote.
 It's hard to change\]
 - We want to not only increase the relevancy of ads but also know when not to show ads
 - At the government level noone's getting complaints about privacy
-- We're excited about
-  - 5G, the immersion and speed possibilities
-  - Sustainability and energy efficiency improvements
+- We're excited about 5G, the immersion and speed possibilities.
+Sustainability and energy efficiency improvements
 - We can identify extreme cases of fake news, but for all the rest in the middle, we want to provide consumers choice

 **Josh Luber, StockX**